Posted by: Kaplan Real Estate Education

 The job is complete.
 The customer is satisfied beyond their wildest expectations.
 You’re certain that you have a new fan who would be happy to refer you to anyone and everyone they meet.
 But how can you be sure of it?
 You need to empower your satisfied customers to be advocates of your brand.
 Leave them with a dozen business cards or flyers for discounted services.
 Better yet, offer them cash or credit on future jobs for referrals that turn into clients.
 Take steps to turn your biggest fans into your most active advocates.

-Marketing, sales, and lead generation may not come easy to you as a contractor, and that’s alright.
+Marketing, sales, and lead generation may not come easy to you as a contractor, and that’s all right.
 The more you actively commit yourself to it, the more comfortable it will become.
 Implementing the tips above will help you create a funnel of new leads coming in so you can focus your attention on what you do best.